dangconnie/cute-or-not/readme.md

-# This is a voting game.
-Is it cute or not?
+# This app utilizes frontend and backends skills learned in bootcamp.
+Vote whether each animal is cute or not!